-Eclampsia, familiarly known as ‘milk fever’ or ‘puerperal hypocalcemia’ as its technical term, is a life-threatening disease of nursing bitches.
-The disease is caused by a range of conditions.
-These include poor nutrition, excessive calcium supplementation, and excessive demand for calcium during lactation.
-Because of this, it is most common when the bitch’s litter is one to four weeks of age and demanding the most milk.
+Eclampsia, commonly known as ‘milk fever,’ is a dangerous disease that affects nursing dogs.
+It is caused by a range of factors such as poor nutrition, excessive calcium supplementation, and an increased demand for calcium during lactation.
+This condition is more likely to occur when the litter is one to four weeks old and nursing heavily.

-Dogs with an underactive parathyroid gland are also susceptible to this disease.
-This is because this gland is responsible for regulating calcium storage in the bones.
-When the mother starts lactating, the demand for calcium increases.
-The parathyroid gland, in turn, is unable to fill these needs for the body.
-So, without treatment, an underactive thyroid can go on to cause eclampsia in the nursing bitch.
+Dogs with an underactive parathyroid gland are also at risk of developing eclampsia.
+This gland is responsible for regulating calcium storage in the bones.
+When a mother dog starts to lactate, the demand for calcium increases, and the parathyroid gland is unable to meet this increased demand, which can lead to eclampsia in nursing bitches.

 Signs and Symptoms of Eclampsia